The Building Edit

 That experience sent me inside the building industry to understand the process from where the decisions actually happen.
 And what I saw, over and over, confirmed everything I'd experienced myself.
 Smart, successful, detail-oriented buyers, not careless people, losing tens of thousands of dollars.
 Not because they were tricked.
 But because the system is built in a way that benefits everyone except the buyer.

 This isn't about dishonest builders.
 Builders set allowances low to stay competitive in the bid process, industry standard, not malice.
 Contracts use vague language because specificity takes time to negotiate and most buyers don't push back, common practice, not deception.
-The process is fragmented by design: you see contracts, then plans, then selections, then construction, each in isolation, without visibility into how decisions in one phase compound in the next.
+The process is fragmented by design: you see contracts, then plans, then selections, then construction, each in isolation, without visibility into how decisions in one stage compound in the next.

 The system isn't designed against you.
 It just isn't designed for you.
 And that gap is exactly what Foundation First™ is built to close.